larssonludvig/TheNest/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ![issues](https://img.shields.io/github/issues-raw/larssonludvig/TheNest)

 **The Nest** is a website written in Microsoft Blazor webassembly.
-The site is meant to serve as a collection of features that can be of use to different games and communities.
+It is meant to serve as a collection of features that can be of use to different games and communities.

 ---